nieyrinn/WEB-Project/README.md

 ## Features of SupportHer
 - **User Authentication**: Secure login and registration using JWT.
-- **Support Sessions**: Users can join and manage sessions for emotional and mental well-being.
 - **Resources Section**: A collection of helpful articles, tips, and guides.
-- **Dashboard**: A personalized space where users can view their activity, saved resources, and ongoing support sessions.
+- **Dashboard**: A personalized space where users can view many categories of supporting resources.
-- **User Management**: Create, update, and manage user profiles.
+- **User Profile**: You can manage them on admin panel.

 ## Minimum Requirements